-- Discover the beautiful Mayan ruins of Tulúm National Park in Mexico
+- Discover the breath-taking Mayan ruins of Tikal, Guatemala

 - Laze on the sun-soaked beaches of Belize

 Central America is filled to the brim with astounding countryside, colourful townscapes, and fantastic wildlife.
-On this trip, you’ll journey through six of Central America’s most captivating countries with a group of adventurous travellers, staying in some of the most famous and breathtaking locations in the region.
-Spend time soaking up the sunshine in some of the Caribbean’s most beautiful coastal locations and witness the colourful underwater world of the Mesoamerican Barrier Reef.
+On this trip, you’ll journey through seven of Central America’s most captivating countries with a group of adventurous travellers, staying in the most famous and breathtaking locations in the region.
+Spend time soaking up the sunshine in some of the Caribbean’s most beautiful coastal locations and discover the colourful underwater world of the Mesoamerican Barrier Reef.
 Trek through coffee plantations, vast nature reserves, and quaint cobbled streets, and immerse yourself in true Latin American culture.

 Day 1: Arrival